-My dad lives in California and when he comes to his home time, Nashville, TN, he stays at my house with his wife.
+My dad lives in California and when he comes to his hometown, Nashville, TN, he stays at my house with his wife.
 The tables turned in July and I stayed with my dad for 2 weeks and then we returned back to my house and he stayed with me for 2 weeks.

 Now, I believe staying at his house and then having him stay at my house opened my eyes to the things that I did not have in my guest bedroom and guest bathroom.
 It made me realize that my guest room should have certain amenities to make my guest feel comfortable.